-More details about the INTEGRAL spacecraft, instruments, scientific aims and first results can be found in A&A Vol. 411 (2003), a special Astronomy & Astrophysics issue dedicated to INTEGRAL.
+More details about the INTEGRAL spacecraft, instruments, scientific aims and first results can be found in A&A Vol. 411 (2003), a special Astronomy & Astrophysics letters issue dedicated to INTEGRAL.
+A comprehensive update of the status of the spacecraft and its instruments after more than 18 years of operations in a harsh space environment, as well as the rich science which resulted from INTEGRAL's observations during that time, are presented in various review articles included in a volume of New Astronomy Reviews "Fifteen-plus Years of INTEGRAL Science".
 An up-to-date list of refereed and non-refereed publications concerning INTEGRAL, complete as far as possible, and including also proceedings of INTEGRAL workshops, can be accessed at the ISOC web siteii.